ratto/EDaemonWebServer/EDaemonWebServer/ARCHITECTURE.md

    - Example (PowerShell): `setx DATABASE_PATH "C:\path\to\db.sqlite"` or use `set` for the current session.
 3. Run the API:
    - `dotnet run --project EDaemonWebServer` or run from the IDE.
+   - Swagger is enabled when the app environment is Development (see `Program.cs`).
 4. Access Swagger (in Development): `http://localhost:<port>/swagger`.

 ## How to run tests
 - `dotnet test` at the solution root runs the `EDaemonWebServerTests` tests.
-- Repository tests create a temporary SQLite database and set `DATABASE_PATH` to the temporary file (see `SkillRepositoryTests`).
+- Repository tests create an in-memory shared SQLite database and set `DATABASE_PATH` to a `file:memdb...` URI.
+Tests keep a connection alive during setup so that the shared in-memory DB remains available (see `SkillRepositoryTests`).

 ## Tests
 Testing exists in a separate project EDaemonWebServerTests.
 For test details, see: #file:D:\Desenvolvimento\Workspace\HitDieRoll Projects\EDaemonWebServer\EDaemonWebServerTests\TESTS.md (no deeper testing details included here).